 You can claim IIDB if:

-The Government is keen to protect the well-being of workers in their workplaces, and there is an extensive list of more than 70 diseases for which IIDB is available, including:
+There is an extensive list of diseases for which IIDB is available, including:

 - Diseases caused by asbestos exposure